-The easiest and quickest way to delete complex routings is by selection of the according output channel in the mixer view by a right mouse click, and selection of Clear Submix.
-As TotalMix FX includes an unlimited undo the delete process can be undone without any problem.
+The easiest and quickest way to delete complex routings is by selection of the according output channel in the mixer view by a right mouse click, and selection of the menu entry Clear Submix.
+As TotalMix FX includes an unlimited undo the delete process can be undone easily.